plasterboarding a brick wall

 4. Turn the board around and join up the holes with a pencil.

-5. Cut the square with a plasterboard saw.
+5. Cut the square with a jab saw.

 Fitting Plasterboard

-The seven steps below explain how to stick plasterboard directly to a brick wall using adhesive.
-Remember, plasterboard adhesive sets quickly, so it’s a good idea to do just one area at a time.
+The steps below show you how to stick plasterboard directly onto a brick wall using adhesive.
+Remember, plasterboard adhesive sets quickly, so only do one wall at a time.

-Pro Tip: If your wall is uneven, attach timber studs to the walls and nail the plasterboard to the studs.
-If your wall is uneven or in poor condition, attach a framework of timber studs before dry lining.
+Pro Tip: If your wall is uneven, attach timber battens to the walls and nail the plasterboard to the studs.

 mark position of adhesive dabs on wall

-Use a marker spray to mark the position of the adhesive dabs 400mm apart (or whatever the adhesive manufacturer’s instructions advise).
+Use marker spray and a long straight plank* to mark the position of the adhesive dabs 400mm apart (or whatever the adhesive instructions advise).

 mixing plasterboard adhesive

-Mix your plasterboard adhesive according to the manufacturer’s instructions.
+Mix the adhesive according to the manufacturer’s instructions.
 It dries fast, so only mix enough for one wall.

 applying adhesive on wall

-Using a builder’s float and pointing hawk, put dabs of adhesive on the walls.
-The dabs should roughly be 250mm x 50mm and no thicker than 25mm.
+Use a builder’s float and pointing hawk to dab adhesive on the marker lines.
+The dabs should be roughly 250mm x 50mm and no thicker than 25mm.

 lifting plasterboard into place

-Lift your plasterboard into place so it’s in line with the chalk lines on the wall and ceiling.
+Lift the first board into place and align it with the chalk lines on the wall and ceiling.

 level plasterboard